Saccharomyces boulardii

 What is the recommended dosage of Saccharomyces boulardii?

-Does Saccharomyces boulardii interact with medications?
+Does Saccharomyces boulardii interact with any medications?